mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/tensor_min.md

 ## Differences

-MindSpore is compatible with Numpy parameters `initial` and `where` based on PyTorch, added parameter return_ Indicators are used to control whether indexes are returned.
+MindSpore is compatible with Numpy parameters `initial` and `where` based on PyTorch, added parameter return_indices is used to control whether indexes are returned.

 | Categories | Subcategories | PyTorch | MindSpore | Differences  |
 | --- |---------------|---------| --- |-------------|